Overview and Description

-- Thirty day re-hospitalization rates
+- Thirty-day re-hospitalization rates

 - Mortality rates

-Outcomes are generally compared with particular criterion standards or by benchmarking them against similar institutions regionally or nationally.
-A classic example is the FIM, used by most inpatient rehabilitation programs throughout the United States to measures the level of a patient’s disability and how much assistance they need to carry out activities of daily living.
+Outcomes are generally compared with criterion standards or by benchmarking them against similar institutions regionally or nationally.
+A classic example is the FIM, used by most inpatient rehabilitation programs throughout the United States to measure the level of a patient’s disability and how much assistance they need to carry out activities of daily living.